potentialusefullness/shrike_reader/USER_GUIDE.md

 You can customize the sleep screen by placing custom images in specific locations on the SD card:

 - **Single Image:** Place a file named `sleep.bmp` in the root directory.
 - **Multiple Images:** Create a `sleep` directory in the root of the SD card and place any number of `.bmp` images inside.
 If images are found in this directory, they will take priority over the `sleep.png` file, and one will be randomly selected each time the device sleeps.

+> [!NOTE]
+> You'll need to set the **Sleep Screen** setting to **Custom** in order to use these images.

 > [!TIP]
 > For best results: